-The best flies all have something in common—they are simple, easy to tie, and realistic enough to fool the wariest fish.
+The best flies all have something in common—they are simple, easy to tie, and realistic enough to fool even the wariest fish.
 But throughout the history of fly fishing, flies have always been limited by available materials.
-Luckily, in 2021 there are more materials than ever, resulting in truly innovative patterns.
+Luckily, in 2023 there are more materials than ever, resulting in truly innovative patterns.

 Best New Dry Fly for Wary Trout: Antonio’s Adult

 - Materials: CDC, Coq De Leon, Squirrel Body

 - Available Sizes: 15, 17, 19, 21, 10, 12, 14

 A simple but effective pattern that can imitate most mayflies and fool the wariest of trout.

 - Easy to see and floats high on the water

 - Offered in a variety of colors and sizes to match the hatch

 - Fishes best with floatant made for CDC